Computing finite--temperature elastic constants with noise cancellation: Conclusions

 Beyond its immediate application to elasticity, the methodology introduced here has potential extensions to other finite--temperature response properties, particularly the specific heat, whose calculation relies on differences analogous to those used for elastic constants.
 Furthermore, its simplicity and compatibility with standard molecular dynamics frameworks make it easily adaptable to a wide range of computational workflows.
 We expect this approach to enable more accurate mechanical modeling across disciplines — including condensed matter physics, polymer science, and biomaterials engineering -- and to provide a foundation for future developments in finite--temperature materials simulations.\\

-{\bf Acknowledgment:} D.M. thanks Tiago Espinosa de Oliveira for a collaboration~\cite{MukherjiSub}, which provided key systems investigated in this work.
+{\bf Acknowledgment:} D.M. thanks Tiago Espinosa de Oliveira for a collaboration~\cite{MukherjiMac26}, which provided key systems investigated in this work.
 Financial support for D.M. and M.M. was provided by the Bundesministerium f\"ur Technologie, Forschung und Raumfahrt (BMTRF) within the project 16ME0658K MExMeMo and European Union– NextGenerationEU.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss--centre.eu) for providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC) where the polymer simulations were performed.
+M.H.M. acknowledges helpful discussions with Sergey Suhomlinov and Lars Pastewka.